 The DBE Program was created to ensure nondiscrimination in the award of federally assisted contracts.
-The DBE Program assists in the development of Disadvantaged Business Enterprises, in order to increase their competiveness in the market place.
+The DBE Program assists in the development of Disadvantaged Business Enterprises, in order to increase their competitiveness in the market place.
 The DBE Program creates a level playing play field on which DBEs can compete fairly for US Department of Transportation (US DOT) contracts and other federally assisted contracts.
 The DBE aims to enhance and maximize participation of minorities and women in contracting and procurement.
 Firms and individuals receiving DBE assistance are now being referred to Community Development to determine the firm/individuals' interest and Section 3 eligibility.
 Community Development provides individualized information sessions to discuss the Section 3 selfcertification and registration requirements.
 Charleston County Urban Entitlement Sub-Recipients' use of the Section 3 online database during their procurement of HUD funded services and products is routinely reviewed by Community Development staff.
-In an attempt to assist Section 3 firms expand their performance capacity Sub-Recipients have been offering Section 3 firms with feedback and mentoring to increase their marketing and responsiveness to bid/pricing/procurement opportunities.

-In accordance with Sections 3 mandates and the DBE initiative the availability of the Section 3 Business Registry and DOT funded employment/ On the Job Training (OJT) opportunities are made available to residents who reside in public housing.
-Community Development staff, serving on the Charleston County Housing Authority, Family Self-Sufficiency Advisory Group, continues to assist public housing residents with the Section 3 registration and provides information pertaining to DOT and County supported OJT opportunities.
+In an attempt to assist Section 3 firms expand their performance capacity Sub-Recipients have been offering Section 3 firms with feedback and mentoring to increase their marketing and responsiveness to bid/pricing/procurement opportunities.In accordance with Sections 3 mandates and the DBE initiative the availability of the Section 3 Business Registry and DOT funded employment/ On the Job Training (OJT) opportunities are made available to residents who reside in public housing.
+The DBE Program hosted a 10 week training series focusing on the fundamentals of cost estimating.
+The workshops were geared towards enhancing contractor skill competencies.
+The facilitator was a registered Section 3 business partner who has expressed an interest in both hiring and mentoring novice Section 3 business firms.
+Monitoring ScheduleSee Appendix B for the PY 2019 Monitoring Schedule.